Skip advert

 111mph

 Underpinning the BYD Seal is the same e-Platform 3.0 used on the existing Atto 3 SUV and Dolphin supermini, upscaled for the saloon’s extra length.
-It’s the first of BYD’s Brit-bound models to switch from front to rear-wheel drive, though the version we tried was the top-spec Excellence with an additional motor on the front axle.
+It’s the first of BYD’s Brit-bound models to switch from front to rear-wheel drive, though you can get a top-spec Excellence version with an additional motor on the front axle to make the Seal four-wheel drive.

 Advertisement - Article continues below